-187 See supra fn.
-178 and the accompanying text.
+&lt;sup>187 See supra note 176 and the accompanying text.

-188 Guide to Practice, commentary to guideline 4.3.7, para.
-(10).
+&lt;sup>188 Guide to Practice, supra note 1, commentary to guideline 4.3.7, at para.
+10.

-189 '2.
+&lt;sup>189 '2.
 The reserving State or international organization may, within a period of twelve months following the notification of an objection which has the effect referred to in paragraph 1, oppose the entry into force of the treaty between itself and the objecting State or organization.
 In the absence of such opposition, the treaty shall apply between the author of the reservation and the author of the objection to the extent provided by the reservation and the objection.'